The home in your heart…where mind and body touch one another.

 The changes to your brain caused by the interaction between experiences, relationships and physical processes is called neuroplasticity.
 It’s how the home in your heart is built.
 And it affects your physical health as much as your emotional health.

 For most of us, though, it’s not all one way or the other.
-We may have a safe inner experience much of the time, but under stress, or in certain situations, the home in our heart becomes unsafe.
+We may have a safe inner experience much of the time, but under stress, or in certain situations, the home in our heart feels unsafe.
 We don’t feel loved or even loveable.
 We feel alone and disconnected, anxious and fearful.

 Normal life stresses, like job changes that you can’t control, relationship conflicts, the death of a loved one – even caregiving for a loved-one who is dying – these all cause measurable increases in stress bio-chemicals.
 They can overwhelm our resources, and leave us “home alone”.
 If left unchecked, the increases in stress results in unhealthy remodeling of our brain and nervous system.